 Relevant keyword triggers are communicated to donors when they give or take particular actions.

 The following keywords are available:

-REFUND - Donors can issue this command within 30 minutes of donating to initiate an automatic refund.
+REFUND - Donors can issue this command within two hours of donating to initiate an automatic refund.
 This isn't a cancellation, it's an actual refund (it's treated as an actual refund).